 “Large crowds from Galilee, the Decapolis, Jerusalem, Judea and the region across the Jordan followed him.”
 (Matt.
 4:25)This means that Jesus was speaking to people who were not only gathered and motivated to listen to Jesus but also were followers of Jesus.
 They were in effect, Jesus' students.
 He had been giving them knowledge, which effectively made them, "the light of the world."

 Jesus thus explained to these followers that after they had heard and learned from him, they were able to set examples for others.
-Jesus was encouraging his followers to spread the knowledge he was giving them, so that others could begin to appreciate the need for focusing our lives upon God.
+Jesus was encouraging his followers to spread the knowledge he was giving them so that others could begin to appreciate the need for focusing our lives on God.

 The final statement in this section is critical: “…that they may see your good deeds and praise your Father in heaven.”
 What does this mean?